cometh-hq/orba/README.md

 # One Balance with Safe Smart Account and Delay module

 ## What is One Balance
-One Balance is a **Chain Abstraction Toolkit** that simplifies cross-chain interactions by using smart accounts to manage user funds efficiently.
+OneBalance is a Chain Abstraction Toolkit designed to simplify cross-chain interactions by utilizing Credible Accounts.
+These accounts enable users to manage funds across multiple blockchains efficiently, allowing for secure deposits and controlled, permissioned withdrawals without relying on global consensus mechanisms.
-One Balance Smart Accounts allow users to deposit funds into a secure environment, facilitating controlled and permissioned withdrawals.

 More details can be found in the official documentation:
 - [Getting Started with One Balance and Privy](https://docs.onebalance.io/chain-abstraction-toolkit/getting-started-with-onebalance-and-privy)